What is Vomiting Blood?

 What to do if your Dog is Vomiting Blood

 If your dog is vomiting blood, consult your vet.
-Depending on the circumstances and the patient’s medical history, the vet may want to make an appointment right away.
+Depending on the circumstances and the patient’s medical history, the vet may want to see your pet right away.
 The more information you can provide the vet about your dog, the better.
 Medical history, medications, exposure to toxins or foreign objects, behaviors, and information about their general health (eating and digestion) can give vital clues to the cause.

 The vet will run blood tests to check for coagulopathy, anemia, high levels of white blood cells (indicative of infection), and other diseases, like liver and kidney disease.
 A urinalysis may also be completed.
 At this point, if there is not severe blood loss and the vet is confident of the cause, they may start medical therapy immediately.

-If the cause is still unknown or the patient has not improved after 5 to 7 days of medical treatment, further diagnostics will be performed.
+If the cause is still unknown or the patient has not improved after medical treatment, further diagnostics will likely be performed.
 The vet may then complete an ultrasound and X-rays to check for masses and ulcers.
 If a cause can still not be determined, a gastroduodenoscopy can be performed to determine the locations and operability of ulcers and tumors.
 Exploratory surgery will be the next recommendation if the cause is still unknown.

 Ensuring the patient is hydrated will be the vet’s first treatment, and this may include intravenous fluids and electrolytes.
 The vet may also prescribe antiemetics (anti-nausea and anti-vomiting medication).